silverstripe/cwp-starter-theme/docs/working-with-standards.md

 > The irony in fitting this code to a narrower screen, is that it doesn't conform to PSR-2!

-This script can be run (after a call to `chmod +x pre-commit`), and it'll go through all files about to be committed, linting and fixing them.
+This script can be run (after a call to `chmod +x .git/hooks/pre-commit`), and it'll go through all files about to be committed, linting and fixing them.
 Once they're listed and fixed, they're added back to the index, so that they can be committed.

 Run as a pre-commit Git hook, this means all PHP files are automatically checked and corrected before a commit can be successfully completed.
 If there are syntax errors in your code, they can't be committed to the repository.